steveklewis/cog-funcs/what_cogfuncs.md

 For our purposes, I want to put the definitions of Cognitive Functions in terms programmers would immediately understand.

-* Introverted Sensing - facts, artifcats
+* Introverted Sensing - facts, artifacts
 * Extraverted Sensing - experience
 * Introverted Intuition - abstractions
 * Extraverted Intuition - imagination